papaemmelab/istack/README.md

 ![Alt text](mtcars.png?raw=true "")

 # Note
+- For now only works for ggplot2 `3.0.0`
-For now only PNGs with transparent backgrounds work well with coloring.
+- For now only PNGs with transparent backgrounds work well with coloring.

 # Credits
  - @kellylbolton